-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Conventions of Standard English 5a.
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Conventions of Standard English Sa.
 There is evidence that grade-level grammar and conventions are addressed using an integrated and contextualized approach in daily instruction.
-Materials and tasks in grade three are designed to help build student understanding and use of: Nouns (abstract, regular, and irregular) Possessive pronouns Regular and irregular verbs, and the simple verb tenses Comparative and superlative adjectives and adverbs Coordinating and subordinating conjunctions in writing compound and complex sentences Commas (such as in addresses and with quotations in dialogue) Correct spelling and capitalization, applying knowledge of spelling patterns and generalizations in writing words 4) extensive 3) sufficient 2) some 1) weak Rating Pending Knowledge of Language 5b.
-The materials support instruction on: Choosing words and phrases for effect Recognizing differences between the conventions of spoken and written English 4) extensive 3) sufficient 2) some 1) weak Rating Pending
+Materials and tasks in grade five are designed to help build student understanding and use of: Conjunctions (including correlative conjunctions), prepositions, and interjections, including knowing and explaining their function in a sentence Correct verb tense, including perfect tenses, to convey various times, sequences, states, and conditions Correct spelling of grade-level words Commas to separate items in a series, separate an introductory phrase from the rest of a sentence, to indicate direct address, or to set off tag words or questions Underlining, quotation marks, or italics to indicate titles 4) extensive 3) sufficient 2) some 1) weak Rating Pending Knowledge of Language 5b.
+The materials support instruction on: Expanding, combining, and reducing sentences Comparing and contrasting the varieties of English dialects and registers used in stories, dramas, or poems 4) extensive 3) sufficient 2) some 1) weak Rating Pending

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Vocabulary Acquisition and Use 5c.
-The materials provide context, support, and strategies for developing vocabulary acquisition skills, including: Using sentence-level context clues to unlock the meaning of words Using affixes and roots as clues to the meaning of words Consulting glossaries or beginning dictionaries to determine the meaning of words 4) extensive 3) sufficient 2) some 1) weak Rating Pending 5d.
-The materials provide embedded opportunities for students to encounter and develop an understanding of word relationships and nuances in word meanings.
+The materials provide context, support, and strategies for teaching vocabulary acquisition skills, including: Using context clues to unlock the meaning of words Using Greek or Latin affixes and roots as clues to the meaning of words Consulting reference materials to determine pronunciation or the meaning of words 4) extensive 3) sufficient 2) some 1) weak Rating Pending 5d.
+The materials provide embedded opportunities for students to encounter and develop an understanding of figurative language, word relationships, and nuances in word meanings.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):